omega8cc/boa/docs/FILES-SYMLINK.md

    ```bash
    readlink /data/disk/<acct>/.../sites/<new>/files   # -> static/files/<new>/files
    ```
-2. The old-name store `static/files/<old>/` is left as a reported orphan.
+2. The old-name store `static/files/<old>/` is left as an orphan — reported, and archived into `.archived/` on the next nightly sweep.

 ### Backups on the static filesystem